aka-z/android-base-project/README.md

 android-base-project
 ==============

-Android base project, you can use this to development apps.
+Android base project, you can use this to develop android apps.

 The project contains:

 - http request